 Before doing so, however, he will make sure which marker he is referring to.

 Your response: Leading lights dead ahead now, Mr. Pilot.

 Your response: Keep the buoy on port side, copy.

 Not all the times helm orders are given.

-Sometimes, the conning officer commands you to steer a specific course.
-Its up to how on how to best execute it.
+In some cases, the conning officer commands you to steer a specific course.
+It’s up to you on how to best execute it.

 Here are some examples.

 Bring the ship’s heading to zero-eight-two degrees (082°).

 Conning Officer: Very well, thank you.